A Short Film About Love: Plot

-Nineteen-year-old Tomek (Olaf Lubaszenko) is living in an apartment complex in Warsaw with his godmother (Stefania Iwinska) - staying in her son's room while he's away.
-Raised in an orphanage, the shy Tomek has few friends and works as a postal clerk.
+Nineteen-year-old Tomek (Olaf Lubaszenko) lives in an apartment complex in Warsaw with his godmother (Stefania Iwinska) - staying in her son's room while he is away.
+Raised in an orphanage, Tomek has few friends and works as a postal clerk.
 Tomek has been spying on a beautiful older woman, Magda (Grażyna Szapolowska), who lives in an adjacent apartment complex.
 Using a telescope, he watches her every night performing mundane tasks, working on her artwork, and entertaining men.
 To get closer to her, he slips fake postal notices in her mailbox for a nonexistent money order at his post office.
 He also calls her anonymously to hear her voice.
-Tomek's obsession is focused more on her everyday activities rather than her sex life; when he sees her becoming sexual with men, he trains the telescope away and does not watch.
+Tomek's obsession is focused more on her everyday activities rather than her sex life; when he sees her becoming sexual with men, he throws the telescope away and does not watch.

 Tomek learns there is a problem with the milk deliveries for Magda's apartment complex, so he takes the delivery job to be closer to her.
 One night he sees her return home after breaking up with her latest boyfriend, spilling a bottle of milk, and then weeping over another failed relationship.
 Later, Tomek asks his godmother, "Why do people cry?"
 After receiving another fake postal notice, Magda has a confrontation with the postmistress who accuses her of extortion.
-When Magda walks away upset, Tomek follows her and admits that he has been leaving the fake postal notices, that he saw her crying, and that he's been watching her.
+When Magda walks away upset, Tomek follows her and admits that he has been leaving the fake postal notices, that he saw her crying, and that he has been watching her.
 That night, Magda arranges her bed so that Tomek can see her with another boyfriend.
 When they're in bed, she tells him that they're being watched by someone across the way.
 The boyfriend rushes down to the street, calls out to Tomek who comes downstairs, and then punches him in the face for peeping.

 The next day, while delivering milk to Magda, Tomek admits that he loves her and that he expects nothing in return.
-Overwhelmed by his feelings, Tomek rushes up to the roof of the building, and then returns to Magda's apartment and asks her for a date—and she accepts.
-An elated Tomek races through the courtyard with his milk cart.
+Overwhelmed by his feelings, Tomek rushes up to the roof of the building, and then returns to Magda's apartment and asks her for a date — and she accepts.
+Feeling elated, Tomek races through the courtyard with his milk cart.
 During their date at a café, Magda learns that Tomek has been watching her for a year and that he stole letters mailed to her by an old boyfriend.
-At first, she's upset, but then she dismisses it saying, "What does it matter."
-In response to his earlier declaration of love, she tells him that love doesn't exist—only sex.
+At first, she is upset, but then she dismisses it saying, "What does it matter."
+In response to his earlier declaration of love, she tells him that love doesn't exist — only sex.
 She shows him how to caress her hands the way lovers do.